Entanglement entropy production in Quantum Neural Networks: Methods

 There is freedom in the choice of the gate sequence defining the parameterized unitary $U_{\bm{\theta}}$, and a choice of its structure is referred to as variational \textit{ansatz}.
-For example, the unitary could be composed of a layer of Pauli rotations around the $X$-axis on each qubit $R(\theta) = \exp(-i\theta X/2)$, followed by a layer of \textsc{CNOTs} acting on pairs of neighboring qubits.
-This is in fact the general blueprint of variational quantum circuits, as they are generally created by repeating single-qubits parameterized rotations followed by multi-qubits operations which pumps entanglement into the computation.
-Examples of parameterized quantum circuits are showed in Fig.~\ref{fig:main_figure}.
+For example, the unitary could be composed of a layer of Pauli rotations around the $X$-axis on each qubit $R(\theta) = \exp(-i\theta X/2)$, followed by a layer of \textsc{Cnot}s acting on pairs of neighboring qubits.
+This is in fact the general blueprint of variational quantum circuits, as they are generally created by repeating single-qubits parameterized rotations followed by multi-qubits operations which introduce entanglement into the computation.
+Examples of parameterized quantum circuits are shown in Fig.~\ref{fig:main_figure}.

-\paragraph{Quantum Neural Networks} As it is often the case with learning tasks, either classical or quantum, the goal is to solve a problem given access to a dataset of inputs $\mathcal{X} = \{\bm{x}_i\}_i$, representative of the task to be solved.
-Whenever data is involved, variational quantum circuits are often referred to as Quantum Neural Networks, as they share the very same idea of their classical counterpart: learn patterns in input data by adjusting tunable parameters through the iterative minimization process known as \textit{training}.
+\paragraph{Quantum Neural Networks.} As it is often the case with learning tasks, either classical or quantum, the goal is to solve a problem given access to a dataset of inputs $\mathcal{X} = \{\bm{x}_i\}_i$, representative of the task to be solved.
+Whenever data is involved, variational quantum circuits are often referred to as Quantum Neural Networks, as they share the very same idea as their classical counterpart: learn patterns in input data by adjusting tunable parameters through the iterative minimization process known as \textit{training}.
 In this case, the quantum circuit of the neural network depends on two sets of parameters $\bm{x}$ and $\bm{\theta}$, the former being the input data to be analyzed, and the latter the variational parameters to be adjusted (i.e. the \textit{weights} of the neural network).
 In the quantum machine learning jargon, the encoding scheme used to load the input data onto the quantum computer is known as \textit{feature map}, and consists of a unitary operation parameterized by $\bm{x}$.
 We will denote such feature encoding gate with $\mathcal{F}(\bm{x})$, where $\bm{x}\in \mathcal{X}$.
-As with the variational unitary, there is no standard choice for a a feature map, and one has to pick a specific ansatz, ideally biasing the choice towards architectures built using knowledge of the problem to be solved.
+As with the variational unitary, there is no standard choice for a feature map, and one has to pick a specific ansatz, ideally biasing the choice towards architectures built using knowledge of the problem to be solved~\cite{SkolikEquivariant, MeyerSymmetries}.
 Summing up, a general QNN can be then expressed as

 where $\mathcal{F}(\bm{x})$ is the feature map ansatz depending on the input data $\bm{x}$; $V(\bm{\theta}_i)$ is a variational ansatz depending on trainable parameters $\bm{\theta}_i\in \bm{\theta} = (\bm{\theta}_1, \cdots, \bm{\theta}_L)$ with $\bm{\theta}_i\in \mathbb{R}^p$; and $L$ is the number of repetitions (also referred to as \textit{layers}) of the such layered structure.